- No fertilizer application from November 1 through March 1.

 Testing soil is typically required and reduces costs when it may not be necessary.
 To build healthy soil, increase its organic matter, restore proper pH, and reduce the application of fungicides and acidic fertilizers.

 Incorporate a diversity of native plants and eliminate invasive or exotic species.
 To prevent pest destruction, avoid over-planting a single plant species.
-Find local native plant sales here (can we link to local nurseries?)
+Find local native plant sales.

 Let it Rain